Nepal is the top trekking destination in the world – FACT.

 The trek along the Dud Khosi River to the Khumbu valley passes through lush, rhododendron-lined gorges that open into wide glacial valleys and rise to high altitude snow-capped passes that offer sweeping panoramic vistas, in a matter of days.

-Last year Sophee and I climbed to Annapurna Base Camp (4068m) in the west of Nepal and loved every minute.
-This year I returned to the country to work filming a television series at EBC so was lucky enough to experience the ten-day trek that winds its way towards the roof of the world.
+In 2015 Sophee and I climbed to Annapurna Base Camp (4068m) in the west of Nepal and loved every minute.
+In 2016 I returned to the country to work filming a television series at EBC so was lucky enough to experience the ten-day trek that winds its way towards the roof of the world.

 THE TREK – A DAY BY DAY GUIDE

-Tighten your seatbelt, kick your hand luggage under the chair in front of you and brace ready to land at what’s allegedly the most dangerous airport in the world.
+Tighten your seatbelt, kick your hand luggage under the chair in front of you and brace ready to land at the most exciting airport in the world.

 At 2860m the elevation at Lukla won’t affect you, but watching the approach to the runway through the front window of the plane definitely will.
 The runway is perched precariously on a hillside and lurches up from the valley floor at an angle of 12°, which is just about enough of an incline to slow the plane down before it ploughs into the wall at the end of the runway!